harrison01rubiks/AutonomousEdgeRobotics/Session-1/README.md

 # Session 1

 ## Goals
-- Unpack, assemble and test the Pi desktop and robot
+- Unpack, assemble Pi desktop and robot
-- Configure wifi and connect Pi desktop to robot
+- Configure wifi for Desktop and robot
+- Connect Pi desktop to robot
 - Start working with Jupyter Notebooks

 ## Part 1